Crews try to keep massive northern Nevada wildfire at bay

 RENO, Nev.
-(AP) — Firefighters in Nevada are hoping to stop a wind-driven wildfire that has already destroyed 22 homes north of Carson City from jumping any major roads.
+(AP) — Firefighters in Nevada were hoping to stop a wind-driven wildfire, which has already destroyed 22 homes north of Carson City, from jumping any major roads.

-Fire officials say the blaze burning in the Washoe Valley near Interstate 580 and U.S. Highway 395 between Reno and Carson City was 5 percent contained Saturday morning.
+The blaze between Reno and Carson City was only 5 percent contained Saturday, fire officials said.

-The fire has now grown to more than 5 square miles and 500 structures remain threatened.
+The fire, which grew overnight to more than 5 square miles, was threatening 500 structures and had destroyed 17 outbuildings.

-The Sierra Front Interagency Fire Dispatch Center reports there are now 855 personnel working on the wildfire.
-Seven air tankers have been deployed.
+Residents east of Washoe Lake have been allowed to return home.
+Other neighborhoods have been permitted but told they might have to evacuate again during the weekend.
+Homes west of the lake will remain under evacuation.

 Most Read Stories